Holistic Robust Data-Driven Decisions: Robustness Against Noise and Misspecification

+To construct our robust predictor, we seek to build an ambiguity set capturing precisely the considered overfitting sources.
+We consider a setting of noise in a given set $\cN$ in full generality.
+For intuition purposes, the reader can consider the special case of $\cN$ being a norm ball for example, which is typically used in practice.
+We associate with the set $\cN$ the convex pseudo divergence metric $\LP_{\cN}:\cP\times\cP\to \Re_+$ defined as

-The considered metric is hence a generalized optimal transport metric associated with a particular transport cost function which is only sensitive to whether or not the transport distance remains bounded by the set $\cN$.
+The considered metric is hence a generalized optimal transport metric associated with a particular transport cost function which is only sensitive to whether or not the transport distance remains bounded in the set $\cN$ or not.
 We consider the associated LP-DRO predictor

 with parameters $\cN$ and $\alpha \in [0,1]$.
 As visualized in Figure \ref{fig:LP-DRO} the LP-DRO predictor takes the supremum over all distributions close in probability.